Xonshiz/Hulusubs_dl/ReadMe.md

 # First Things First!

-Please run the "Setup.py" file first.
-You need to pass an argument with it, so you better run it in a command prompt.
-It will install all the dependencies required for proper functioning of this script.
-I've used some external libraries to parse xml and do some stuff.
-So, run "setup.py" file first.
-This step needs to be executed only one time.
-However, if this shows any error, please feel free to contact me via xonshiz@psychoticelites.com

-The command : setup.py install

-Note : I take it that you are executing it from the same directory.

-# What do I need to run this thing?

-1.)
-Python 2.7.x

-# Python Libraries Required

 Download the "requirements.txt" in some directory.
 Open Command Prompt and browse to the directory where you downloaded your requiremenets.txt file and run this command :

 `pip install -r requirements.txt`

 NOTE : You need to have "PIP" installed in your system and set in the path.
 Python 2.7.10 should already have this done.
 Just double check on your end though.

+# What do I need to run this thing?

+1.)
+Python 2.7.x

 # How do I do what I have to do?
 (Simple Guide)
 Watch this video if you can't get what I wrote below : https://youtu.be/Ymrh99SUpUQ